jar-es-disclosure/global-es-disclosure/README.md

 # E&S Dictionary

-The E&S dictionary in the [paper appendix](paper/Online Appendix Lin Shen Wang Yu 2024 JAR Global Evolution of Environmental and Social Disclosure in Annual Reports.pdf) can be found in [/data/ES dictionary.xlsx](ES dictionary.xlsx).
+The E&S dictionary in the [paper appendix](paper/Online Appendix Lin Shen Wang Yu 2024 JAR Global Evolution of Environmental and Social Disclosure in Annual Reports.pdf) can be found in [data/ES dictionary.xlsx](data/ES dictionary.xlsx).

 ## Licenses